myselfabirsarkar/Snake-and-Ball-Game/README.md

 - **Rendering:** Display the game area, snake, food, and score on the screen.
 - **User Input:** Detect and handle user input to change the snake's direction.
 - **Game Logic:** Manage the movement of the snake, growth when it eats the food, collision detection, and updating the game state.

+#### Future Scope: 📝

+-**Enhancing Graphics and User Interface:**  Utilize advanced libraries like SFML, SDL, and CMake.
+-**Adding Features and Functionalities:**  Implement different levels, obstacles, power-ups, sound effects, and animations.
+-**Optimizing Performance and Memory Usage:**  Use smart pointers, vectors, and algorithms from the STL.
+-**Applying Principles of Reactive Programming:**  Integrate streams, observables, and operators using the ReactivePlusPlus library.